 If you haven’t heard from us within eight weeks, DO NOT PANIC.
-A literary agent’s daily to do’s contain the three C’s; that’s Clients, Contracts, and Conferences.
+A literary agent’s daily to-dos contain the three C’s: Clients, Contracts, and Conferences.
 Mind you, these are a few of our fav-or-ite things, and it’s safe to say we’re nearly dancing at our desks when our calendars topple with book releases, workshops, and other industry-related events.
 But, all of the excitement can affect our best-laid plans.

-Here’s an insider secret: if you have submitted to some agents (AKALM included) between September and November, or February and May, a good chance response will be running more extended than the shortest response time stated.
-Please understand those potentially the times of year agents are most active in the chatting of editors and publishers about the works of current clients.
-We may need more runway past the classical two month period depending upon existing conditions.
+Here’s an insider secret: if you have submitted to some agents (AKALM included) between September and November, or February and May, there is a good chance response will be running more extended than the shortest time stated.
+Please understand that agents are usually most active when chatting up editors and publishers about the works of current clients.
 Remember those three C’s.
 It’s the busy-ness of the business, and we respect your decision to pull your submission if you cannot wait for individualized attention.

-If you’ve decided you can hang out with us, we thank you.
+We thank you for choosing to endure the wait.
 Further, we encourage you to go ahead and place one more star two weeks past that eight-week mark, which takes you to the ten-week mark.
-Do it up nicely if you like, draw some swirls and curly cues around your star.
+Do it nicely if you like, and draw swirls and curly cues around your star.
 Make it a big deal!
-Since you’ve been keeping tabs on us and interacting via social media, you’ll have an idea of what we’ve been doing.
+Since you’ve been keeping tabs on us and interacting via social media, you’ll know what we’ve been doing.
 Have we been chatty about a particular author and their success, that anticipated book release, workshop, conference, or even an impending root canal?
-As much as we would like to hold fast to our promised schedule, we sometimes break the rules.
+We sometimes break the rules as much as we would like to hold fast to our promised schedule.
 You’ll find literary agents are quite far from perfect.
-At AKALM we believe in a good relationship from the beginning.
-No robots, no snark.
+At AKALM, we believe in a good relationship from the beginning.
+No robots, no AI, and no snark.
 We are us, and we are honored.

 The point of all this is that we take your work and our treatment of such very seriously.
-We endeavor to read and respond to every submission we receive, and that process proves to be time-consuming.
-Mind you; we aren’t complaining.
-We like the idea of personal attention, and we believe your work deserves its share of that specialized treatment.
+We endeavor to read and respond to every submission received, and that process proves to be time-consuming.
+Mind you, we aren’t complaining.
+We like the idea of personal attention, and we believe your work deserves its share of that specialized care.
 So, mark your calendar and hang on for the ride.
-Should that urge to forward your submission again, or via snail mail strike, refrain from beating it down by whatever means you feel be the most effective.
+If that urge to forward your submission again, or via snail mail strikes, refrain.
 Please don’t do it.
 Resubmissions confuse the system.

-Just by chance, if you wake up to that third shiny star and (gasp!) we haven’t addressed your submission, we encourage you to rattle our cage, ever so gently.
+Just by chance, if you wake up to that third shiny star and (gasp!) we haven’t addressed your submission, we encourage you to rattle our cage ever so gently.
 There are a variety of ways to get in touch.
-You’ll find that information on the “Contact Us” page of this site.
+You’ll find that information on this site’s “Contact Us” page.
 We welcome such interaction and enjoy getting to know you.
-However, a word to the wise, kind words and promises of virtual chocolate, kitty treats for Meatball, Milk Bones for Sadie, and an attitude of professionalism always help the process.
+However, a word to the wise, kind words and promises of virtual chocolate, treats for Sadie, and an attitude of professionalism always help the process.
 Yes, we know this is all virtual, but a virtually happy life must seep into our being.
 Somehow.

 Until then, thank you.
 We’ll be in touch as soon as possible.